h8r-dev/heighliner-website/docs/02-getting_started/first_app.md

 :::tip

-You can skip this step except for the case that you are using hosted cloud cluster without a domain.
+You can skip this step except for the case that you are using hosted cloud cluster with `h8r.site`.

 :::